mangrovedao/mangrove.js/packages/commonlib.js/README.md

 $ yarn test
 ```

-When changing this library, you should build and test the whole repo, to ensure that packages depending on commonlib.js still work:
+When making changes in this library, you should build and test the whole repo, to ensure that packages depending on commonlib.js still work:

 ```shell
 $ cd <Mangrove monorepo>